mbruto/Treemputer/README.md

 ## Limitations

 In general, different kind of source trees can be given to reconstruct a Supertree.
-Classically, each source tree has been reconstructed with different loci and are further amalgamated.
-Our method has not been designed to work on this kind of datasets and users should not use Treemputer in that context.
-Other programs have been specifically designed to use these data such as ASTRAL.

-As an input, users should provide overlapping source trees that have been inferred on a similar set of markers (either single marker or multiple marker) as distances are important for the imputation process.
+Classically, each source tree has been reconstructed with different loci and are further amalgamated. **Our method has not been designed to work on this kind of datasets and users should not use Treemputer in that context**.
+Other programs have been specifically designed to use these data such as ASTRAL. **As an input, users should provide overlapping source trees that have been inferred on a similar set of markers (either single marker or multiple marker) as distances are important for the imputation process.**

-Another important limitation of the approach is the impossibility to impute missing distances of sister nodes.
+**Another important limitation of the approach is the impossibility to impute missing distances of sister nodes.
+This means that users are awaited to give source trees covering closely related species in order to take full advantage of the method.**

 ## Build Treemputer